choderalab/protons/docs/modules/protons.rst

 In order to run a simulation containing multiple protonation states and tautomers, you can use :py:class:`ProtonDrive`.
 This object is responsible for keeping track of the current system state, and updates the OpenMM context with the correct parameters.
 It uses an instantaneous Monte Carlo sampling method [2]_ to update implicit solvent systems.
-Explicit solvent systems are treated using NCMC [3]_, [4]_.
+Explicit solvent systems can be updated using NCMC [3]_, [4]_.
-The driver maintains a dictionary of all possible protonation states and tautomers of each residue in the simulation system, in terms of their parameters.
+The driver maintains a dictionary of all possible protonation states and tautomers of each residue in the simulation system, and their parameters in the AMBER99 constant-pH force field [2]_.

 To instantiate the :py:class:`ProtonDrive`, you need a prmtop file (loaded using :py:class:`simtk.openmm.app.AmberPrmtopFile`), and an OpenMM system (:py:class:`simtk.openmm.openmm.System`).